Zimbabwe Open University: Academics

 The Zimbabwe Open University is a multidisciplinary and inter-faculty institution.
-It offers both degree courses and non-degree courses.
+It offers both degree courses and nondegree courses.
 The university has six faculties: the Faculty of Science and technology, the Faculty of Arts and Education, the Faculty of Commerce and Law, Faculty of Applied Social Sciences, Faculty Agriculture and Faculty of Information Technology.
 A total of 24 programmes are offered under these faculties.
 As of 2006;